OriHoch/data4dappl/k8s/README.md

 * once new node is running, you can drain the old node
   * `kubectl drain --force --ignore-daemonsets $OLD_NODE`
 * after you drain it, you can re-use it, or reduce node count in google container engine

+## Updating ckan installation

+* If you made changes to the ckan extension you need to update the deployment yaml to the latest commit
+* `bin/k8s_update_deployment_image.py`
+* Parameters are deployment name, which should be `ckan`
+* Commit SHA - which is the commit sha you want to deploy from OriHoch/data4dappl repo